 After 30 days you will need to take your dog to get his blood taken for the rabies titer test, which is needed for all European destinations.

-The blood should be spun and sent by DHL to ensure it reaches the destination lab before the sample deteriorates, which is approximately 7 days without refrigeration.
+The blood should be spun, frozen and sent by DHL to ensure it reaches the destination lab before the sample deteriorates, which is approximately 7 days without refrigeration.
 We use BioBest in Scotland, and can highly recommend them!
 They can send you all forms on request, which you print and take to the vets with you during this appointment.

 Assuming you have passed the titer test (congratulations!) or don’t need one (USA/Canada) then your next step is to book your dog onto a flight home.
 For most airports this is very straightforward – call your airline and ask them about their pet policies.